telerik/winforms-docs/codedui/getting-started.md

 ![codedui-getting-started 002](images/codedui-getting-started002.png)

->note It is necessary to set **EnableCodedUITests** property to *true* for each control that is contained in the form for which you record a CodedUI test.
+>tip It is necessary to set **EnableCodedUITests** property to *true* for each control that is contained in the form for which you record a CodedUI test.
 In R2 2017 we introduced the static RadControl.**EnableCodedUITestsDefaultValue** property which controls the default value for enabling CodedUI for all controls from UI for WinForms suite.
 It is recommended to set the property before calling **InitializeComponent** method.

 5\.
 Then, start an application created with Telerik UI for for WinForms - in our case this is a form with **RadListControl**.